Michigan State University

 Yes!
 If you have loose sheets of paper, whether blank sheets, hand written notes, drawings, or printed documents, we can bind them into a paperback book with a plain unprinted cover for $5.00.

 For our purposes, a book is a glue-bound paperback book.
-Book interior pages are printed on 8.5x11 sheets, glue is applied to the spine edge, and the pages are adhered to an 17x11 cover sheet that wraps around all the pages.
+Book interior pages are printed on 8.5x11 sheets, glue is applied to the spine edge, and the pages are adhered to a cover sheet that wraps around all the pages.
 The book is then trimmed down to the final book size.

 A booklet is made by printing, folding, and stapling sheets of paper together.
 Booklets can be printed on 11x8.5 sheets and folded down to 5.5x8.5, or they can be printed on 17x11 sheets and folded down to 8.5x11.
 In either case, booklets can be trimmed to smaller dimensions.
 Please note that booklets, printed double-sided and folded in half, would have four document pages printed on each sheet of paper.

 Anyone!
-You don't have to be an MSU student, faculty, staff member, or alumni to take advantage of the publishing services offered at Michigan State University Libraries.
+You don't have to be an MSU student, faculty, staff member, or alumni to take advantage of the services offered at Michigan State University Libraries.
 You don't even have to live in Michigan.
 Contact us so we can help you tell your story.